OmniDB/doc/src/en/13_writing_and_debugging_plpgsql_functions.md

 the text.
 Note also how the query took several seconds to finish; this is caused by the `pg_sleep` we put in the source code of the function `fnc_count_vowels`.

-By right-clicking the function node, you can see there are actions to edit and drop it.
+By right-clicking the function node, you can see there are actions to edit, select and drop it.
 As you probably guessed, each action will open SQL Query inner tabs with handy SQL templates in them.
 But the most interesting action right now is *Debug Function*.
 Go ahead and click it!

 ![](https://raw.githubusercontent.com/OmniDB/doc/master/img/image_077.png)